ReeceRose/go-jwt-auth/README.md

 - `/api/auth/login`
   - Used to login an existing user.
-  - Returns a JWT if login is successfull.
+  - Returns a JWT if login is successful.
-  - Can easily be modifed to use/send cookies
+  - Can easily be modified to use/send cookies
 - `/api/auth/register`
   - Used to register a new user.
-  - Returns the user if registration is successfull.
+  - Returns the user if registration is successful.

 ## Dependencies